nielsberglund/nielsblogsource/content/_drafts/building-an-event-management-system-with-claude-code-part-9---autonomous-implementation-letting-claude-code-loose.md

 ## Autonomous Implementation: The Results

-So Claude Code started running and as it went along it output to the terminal:
+So Claude Code started running, and as it went along, it output to the terminal:

 ```
 ✔ Task #1 created: Implement import_sessionize_data